iaroslavshvets/formagus/packages/magus-form-docs/src/markdown/pages/intro.md

 your bro to carry out this mission, by providing adapters, which are responsible for the displaying your actual components.
 Together you will become a real team.

-Broform is compatible with React 15+ and is powered by `Mobx`.
+Magus form is compatible with React 15+ and is powered by `Mobx`.

 ## Features